“Grandpa, I’m big. I’m 10 weeks old today! How old are you?”

 “What’s a month?”

 “A month is four weeks and usually a few days.
-It’s always four weeks (27 days) but, depending on the month, it can be four weeks and three days like November, April, June, and September; it can be four weeks and one one day like February, except every four years when it’s Leap Year.
+It’s always at least four weeks (28 days) but, depending on the month, it can be four weeks and three days like November, April, June, and September, or it can be four weeks and one day like February, except every four years when it’s Leap Year.
 All the rest of the months have 31 days.”

 “Grandpa, why are you talking like this?
 You’re not making any sense.
-Are you senile?
+Do you have dimentia or something?
 Does being old mean you can’t answer a simple question, Grandpa?
 This conversation started with a simple question: How old are you?
 I’m 10-weeks-old.
 So…how old are you?”

 “I’m almost 75, Elijah.”